sytraore/tic-tacc-toe-iOS-game/README.md

 ### Product Spec
 1. User Stories (Required and Optional)
 Required Must-have Stories
-- The background should be red.
 - The app must have a grid of a three by three cells.
-- The app should allow user to chose a cell and.
+- The app should allow user to chose a cell.
 - The app should display the winner at the end of the game.
-- The app should allow user to restart/cancel the game after the game ends.
+- The app should allow user to restart the game after the game ends.

 Optional Nice-to-have Stories
 - The app displays some animation when user wins the game